-- Sediment cores from Puller Lake contain material radiocarbon dated to 36,000 years old, with unequivocal evidence of biological occupation from at least 29,000 years ago for aquatic mosses and 21,000 years ago for zooplankton.
+- Sediment cores from Puller Lake contain material radiocarbon dated to 36,000 years old, with unequivocal evidence of biological occupation from at least 29,000 years ago for aquatic mosses and 21,000 years ago for zoo plankton.
 This is the longest known biological occupation of any lake in the Antarctic Peninsula region, most being less than 9000 years old.
 Thus, these lakes were likely refugia for biota through the last glacial cycle - one of very few such locations known - and make the site of importance for future scientific research. - The oligotrophic lakes are exceptional as few other examples exist in the region.
 Furthermore, the lakes contain the fairy shrimp, Branchinecta gaini (Daday 1910), which is the largest freshwater invertebrate in Antarctica, and form the southern boundary of its known range on Horseshoe Island. - The Area has been subject to little human impact and no human infrastructure is present.
 With the exception of scientific and operational personnel working at the Turkish Scientific Research Camp, the number of visitors to the vicinity of the Area is low, but tourist visitation is increasing.
-The Area is situated in a location with exceptional views of the ocean, and the mountains and glaciers of islands in Marguerite Bay and the Antarctic Peninsula.
+A draft Comprehensive Environmental Evaluation (CEE) has been submitted regarding the construction and operation of the Turkish Antarctic Research Station (TARS) that is proposed to be established on Horseshoe Island.
+The CEE aims to minimize the impacts of human activities.
+The TARS will provide logistical support for the delivery of research projects and the collection of long-term scientific datasets by Turkish and international researchers. - The Area is situated in a location with exceptional views of the ocean, and the mountains and glaciers of islands in Marguerite Bay and the Antarctic Peninsula.
+The degree of disturbance and modification in the Area is very low and limited to research activities.
+The lakes themselves represent a tranquil environment surrounded by majestic scenery.
 As a result, the Area is considered to be of outstanding aesthetic and wildness value.

-2. Aims and objectives
+2. Aims and Objectives